The US–Israel War on Iran:

 People Also Ask

 The updated toll: 3,636+ killed in Iran (HRANA verified).
-2,600+ dead in Lebanon.
+3,000+ dead in Lebanon since March 2.
 15 US military killed.
-47 Israeli civilians and 18 IDF soldiers killed.
+47 Israeli civilians and 21 IDF soldiers killed.
 13 killed in the UAE.
 Over 4 million displaced.
-Brent crude around $88.
-US gas at $4.52.
+Brent crude around $107–109.
+US gas at $4.52+.
 Iran's economy shrinking 6.1% this year.
-Roughly 2,000 ships and 20,000 seafarers still stranded in the Persian Gulf — with at least 12 seafarers confirmed killed or missing as a result of the crisis.
+The war has cost the US $29 billion.
+And tens of millions globally at risk of hunger because fertilizer still cannot fully move through the strait.

 StoryAntra will continue updating this article daily.
 Bookmark this page and share it with anyone trying to make sense of what is happening.